 "Dun", which is a term for "town", and "Edin" a form of the name of Edana, an Irish saint that many churches in Scotland were named after.

-The capital of Scotland is Edinburgh, a name derived form these Gaelic terms.
+The capital of Scotland is Edinburgh, a Scottish Gaelic name derived from these same terms.

 The Orange Belt Railway came through Dunedin in 1888.
 It was the first railroad in the area that connected central Florida to St. Petersburg.